A website sales funnel is vital to your online marketing strategy. Read this guide to create website sales funnels so you can get more leads in 2022.

 Build each page of the website around this one objective, omitting any content that isn’t leading to your goal.
 For example, if you want the reader to buy a ticket to your event, build a website with multiple tabs of information, (speakers, schedule, vendors, location, etc.) but on each page, have only one clear call to action: “click to buy your ticket”.
 From the user’s perspective, they are on an informative website, but you are providing them with only one outcome to their visit.

 Remember that a website funnel doesn’t have to be bare-bones either.
 You can get creative with presenting your call to action.
 One great way to do this is to include a blog with multiple engaging articles, each ending with the call to action.
 You can also include separate pages that showcase photos and videos of past events, or other content surrounding your product.
-The point is that these additional things are not exactly sales copy, yet they provide your visitors with the information they may want in order to make their decision.
+The point is that these additional things are not exactly sales copy, yet they provide your visitors with the information they may want to make their decision.

 Whatever you do, remember to include that one call-to-action on every page!